 challenge is stored in a cache and marked with an

-after which, it gets flushed – a client must submit solution before
+expiry timestamp after which, it gets flushed – a client must submit solution before this.

 Client begins work.
 It performs an exhaustive brute-force search on the entire search space.
 The user probably has to stay on the page for the duration of this search – switching causes a demotion of priority and makes the search extremely slow.